Search MENU

 What do I do if I lose my driver’s licence or it gets stolen?

-You will need to replace it promptly to avoid driving without a licence and possibly being fined for it.
-You will need to fill out a form and pay a fee of $38.20 to have it replaced at your local agent.
-You must also bring evidence of your identity with you.
+will need to replace it promptly to avoid driving without a licence and possibly being fined for it.
+You will need to fill out a form and pay a fee of $26.30 to have it replaced at your local driver licensing agent.
+You must also provide evidence of your identity.
+Or you may be able to apply online if you have a verified RealMe identity.
+For more information about replacing your licence, please visit here.

 Do I need to have my licence with me when I am driving?